AndyShiue/Ende-readme/README.md

 data Three = one, two, three
 ```

 The rule is that whenever we see a comma either with an indentation after a new line after it or not, we append a clause to the innermost possible place in the syntax tree.
 If there isn't some indentation after a new line in comparison to the previous line, it's parsed as a sibling clause of the previous one.
-Below are some examples.
+Below are some examples:

 1. This definition of `Three` is the same as the above ones: